mongodb/leafygreen-ui/.changeset/angry-candles-switch.md

 '@leafygreen-ui/tabs': major
 ---

-Updates Tabs component to match new design spec
+Updates Tabs component to match new design spec and adds `darkMode` prop